 To keep shelves stocked with military goods, even though there’s less government-issued military surplus available, stores have taken to importing military surplus “knockoff” products — stuff that looks like military surplus, but really isn’t.
 While these imported knockoffs have helped surplus stores stay alive, as Dr. Frank Arian, owner of Surplus Today, notes, this increase of imported military surplus knockoffs has hurt the brand cache of army-navy stores: “Imports have negatively affected business by diluting, to a large degree, the very foundation upon which these stores were built: genuine government military surplus.
 Imports are not government, not military and not surplus.
 Can you still call a store ‘surplus’ if it has 85% imported copies?”

 Like any other industry that’s been disrupted, army surplus stores have made innovations to keep themselves afloat.
 For example, some stores have become airsoft gun dealers and even have airsoft courses inside or near their facilities.
 This business move has worked well for many of the stores who’ve done it.
 Diehard airsoft competitors can pick up a new gun and extra pellets while picking up cargo pants, gloves, and camo for their next competition too.

-Other surplus stores have taken to offering various classes in their stores like wilderness or urban survival.
+Other surplus stores have taken to offering various classes in their stores like workshops on wilderness or urban survival.
 These classes provide two sources of revenue.
 First, there’s the income from the class itself.
 Second is the revenue that comes from people buying stuff in the store when the classes are held.